-Our results confirm that gender diversity in R&D teams is a relevant factor in order to foster a firm's capacity to patent.
-However, this dimension is only relevant when considering more complex patents (EPO, USPTO and PCT patents).
-On the other hand, this impact is negative on a firms' capacity to register a patent with the Spanish patent office.
+Our results show that gender diversity in R&D teams is not such a relevant factor in order to foster a firm's capacity to patent.
+This dimension shows a dual effect.
+First, it negatively affects a firms' capacity to register a patent with the Spanish patent office.
+Second, the gender composition of R&D departments does not affect the generation of more complex patents (EPO, USPTO and PCT patents).
 This dual effect not only emphasizes the different nature of the knowledge protected under Spanish coverage or those patents with a more internationalized coverage, it also stresses the different capacity of firms to register patents.
-Our results have also been confirmed by estimating the intensity of a firm's capacity to patent.
+Our results have also been confirmed by the percentage of female researchers.
+Finally, our results highlight the importance of the diversity of categories inside R&D teams.
+It therefore seems that the roles undertaken inside the R&D team appear to play a more important role in the generation of patents, rather than gender diversity.